dn0sar/frontal_poc/README.md

 ![ipp-plot](frontal/plots/scenario_ipp_lib_example_plot.png)

 ### **Clarifications about the INLINED_CALL parameter**
 By running the exact copy of the new version of the IPP library (by setting `INLINED_CALL = 0`), you will notice that the current version does not seem vulnerable to the frontal attack.
-Of course, the function itself is still vulnerable because we can count the number of instructions and, by that, correctly estimate the path taken.
-Besides the instruction number, the order of the instructions in the equal path is also different compared to the other paths (the xor gets executed after the mov).
-Hence, the equal path can also be distinguished by observing the execution timing of a particular (unknown) instruction.
-However, if the branches would have the same number and type of instructions in them (and in the same order), the frontal attack cannot distinguish between the alignment of the `movs` currently used in the `l9_ippsCmp_BN` function.
 With `INLINED_CALL = 1`, we want to highlight a small change that makes it vulnerable again, by keeping the same alignment.
 In the test run with `INLINED_CALL=1`, we add several `movs` before the final return is performed.
 We do not change any of the branches themselves, only the instructions executed after them right before the return instruction.
 With these additional `movs,` the branches are clearly distinguishable, despite the fact that the subsequent movs are not even interrupted (they are just present in the speculated instructions stream).
-We think that there are three scenarios in which this type of attack could be realistic.
-First, if the function is included inlined it is not unlikely that the calling function contains other movs after the function call.
+We think this scenarios is important in that it highlights that if the function is included inlined by another program, the security of the execution depends on whether the caller contains other movs after the function call.
-Second, we also hypothesize that this could be observed if the CPU mis-speculates to a path with a couple of consecutive movs.
-Third, an attacker can leverage hyperthreading to inject these instructions in the front end at the right time, although this is technically challenging as we observed that hyperthreading in general makes the exploited timing differences disappear.
-We did not yet test these last two scenarios to see if they produce the same effects as `INLINED_CALL=1`.

 ## Notes on changes from the mainstream SGX-Step
 If you have an app that worked with the SGX-Step library and want to integrate it with our changes (for instance, if you want to analyze the performance counters values), note that we slightly changed the libsgxstep interface to improve stability.
 The APIC counter is now automatically set in `aep_trampoline.S` with the value returned from the `aep_cb_fun` in your `main.c` file.
 Furthermore, we use a divisor of `1` instead of `2` (See [sgx-step/libsgxstep/apic.h](https://github.com/dn0sar/sgx-step/blob/master/libsgxstep/apic.h), and we made other changes to improve stability that require a bigger APIC counter value.